Derick1530/personal-website/content/what-is-a-problem.md

 Intuition tells me this person's desired state is a long term goal, so there are many desired states between their current state and their goal.

-So in order to better assist, I would first clearly identify this person's current state and work with them to determine a new desired state that can easily be transitioned to through a low-friction obstacle.
+So in order to provide an actionable solution, the problem must be clearly defined, and to do this, I would talk with them to clearly identify their current state and a new desired state that feels more straightforward to transition to.

----

-### Problem 1: Capturing
+### Problem 1: Defining the problem

 > This person has discovered free websites to teach themselves Full Stack Software Engineering, and they want to start.
-However, after seeing how much there is to learn, they don't know where to begin.
+However, after seeing how much there is to learn, they don't know what to learn first.

+### Problem 1: Solutioning

+After the problem is clearly defined in this way, solutioning can begin by posing the question:

+> What should they learn first?

 ---